captdam/DD-40/Communication/README-L1.md

 ![Test scheme - 2k pull-up](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/scope-2k.jpg "Test scheme - 2k pull-up")

-Decreasing the pull-up resistor to 1k will decrease the rising time to 3.1 microsecond, but increasing the power comsuption.
-Compare to the 2k version, the 1k version has a minor performance increasing, but a significant power comsuption increasing:
+Decreasing the pull-up resistor to 1k will decrease the rising time to 3.1 microsecond but increasing the power consumption.
+Compare to the 2k version, the 1k version has a minor performance increasing, but a significant power consumption increasing:

 ![Test scheme - 1k pull-up](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/scope-1k.jpg "Test scheme - 1k pull-up")

-By analysis the aboving attempts, the 2k version is choosed.
+By analysis the above attempts, the 2k version is choose.
 The following graph shows the delay between the Tx (test signal) and Rx (probe3).
 The delay between the Tx and Rx is smaller than the delay between the Tx and the wire, this is because of the gain of the OpAmp:

 ![Test scheme - 2k pull-up](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/scope-delay.jpg "Test scheme - 2k pull-up")

-This circuit provides a delay (rising time and falling time) less than 5us with average power comsuption of 120mA, which is an acceptable compromise.
+This circuit provides a delay (rising time and falling time) less than 5us with average power consumption of 120mA, which is an acceptable compromise.
 The final scheme is shown below:

 ![Test scheme](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/scheme-final.jpg "Test scheme")